 - If they have satisfactorily completed their VCE Unit 1 study and are performing to a high level, a student can choose to enrol in a second VCE study for Semester 2 in lieu of one of their year 10 classes. - Very high performing students who have satisfactorily completed their Unit 1 study can apply to begin a full VCE (Year 11) course for the remainder of the year.
 This would mean that they would finish the year with 6 units out of 16 required to complete VCE.
-Following this they could: - Study 3 Unit 3&4 sequences in Year 11, and 3 in Year 12 along with any remaining units needed.
-Having less study scores to work towards and fewer exams to study for each year means they can put more time into each study and achieve a higher score. - Continue a full VCE load and finish with more than 6 study scores.
+Following this they could: - each study and achieve a higher score. - Continue a full VCE load and finish with more than 6 study scores.